michiel-jfx/iceconverter/README.md

 When you select one of the flags, the currency selection screen will appear.<br/>
 <img src="https://github.com/user-attachments/assets/7817d3de-8a4f-4869-b83d-4495bcc2e010" width="250"><br/>
 Both flags on top are the currently selected currencies.
-Tap on any flag (two times), and it will set the currencies to convert and close the scene shortly after.
+Tap on any flag (do this twice), and it will set the currencies to convert and close the scene shortly after.

 That's the idea, have fun!